About Scuba Dive Tables

 What are no-decompression limits?

-Every scuba dive is a decompression dive (because we absorb nitrogen during the dive and then release nitrogen as we ascend).
+Every scuba dive is a decompression dive (because we absorb nitrogen during the dive and release nitrogen as we ascend).

 The term ‘no-decompression’ diving is just a shortened abbreviation of saying that we are always ‘no-decompression stop’ diving.